johan-jansson/arch/README.md

 ## What it does

-WARNING: any data on /dev/nvme1n1 is destroyed when running this script
+_WARNING_: any data on /dev/nvme1n1 is destroyed when running this script

 * set swedish keymap and syncronize time using default ntp-server